-Berry Petroleum Company LLC is one of the oldest companies in the USA, it has been in operation since 1909.
-Berry expanded its presence in areas outside of California beginning in 2003 as the company observed the opportunities to acquire natural gas and light oil in order to increase its portfolio.
+Berry Petroleum Company LLC is one of the oldest companies in the USA; it has been in operation since 1909.
+Berry expanded its presence in areas outside of California beginning in 2003 as the company observed the opportunities to acquire natural gas and light oil to increase its portfolio.

 Since the company is an upstream energy company, which is engaged primarily in the development and production of conventional oil reserves, the below extracts from the Annual report of Berry Petroleum Company LLC provides on the capital budgetCapital BudgetCapital budgeting is the planning process for the long-term investment that determines whether the projects are fruitful for the business and will provide the required returns in the future years or not.
 It is essential because capital expenditure requires a considerable amount of funds. of the company.

-The following picture provides key insights about the capital expenditures made by the company with the purposes for which those were made and the impact that had on the production of the company as well as EBITDA.
+The following picture provides vital insights about the capital expenditures made by the company, along with their purposes and impacts it had on the production of the company as well as EBITDA.

 Capital expenditure trends and nature for GlaxoSmithKline (GSK)

 GlaxoSmithKline is a science-led global healthcare company with the objective of helping people do more, feel better, live longer.
 The company does a lot of research, development, and manufacturing in primarily three segments, which are: